-How to take good quality cattle observations?
+How do you take good quality cattle observations?

 When there are inconsistencies in how yards collect data, it is difficult for us to use it to make improvements.
 We want to know what your weather stations are saying and what your animals are telling you.
 That is why we introduced the standard cattle observations dashboard.